inovex/lfs458-course-prep/Readme.md

 See [here](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) how to setup GCP and terraform

 Now we can verify everything with the `plan` step: `terraform plan` if everything looks fine just apply the changes: `terraform apply`

-## Package all information for the students

-Run `create_package.sh` to create a tar file including the ip and key file for each student.

 ## Clean up